 21.8 The improvement action plan procedures should be managed between the Faculty and the Partner concerned, through the working group and with notification to CPSC (and hence to AESC and LPAG, though its minutes).
 However, if an issue cannot be resolved through these measures, the Faculty may refer it to SMT for further advice.

-22.1 Please refer to the suspension and closure processes described in the Quality & Standards Handbook chapter 2: section 6 at /asa/apqo/quality-and-standards-handbook/programme-design-and-approval/programme-closure/ - these processes apply equally to collaborative provision.
+22.1 Please refer to the suspension and closure processes described in the Quality & Standards Handbook chapter 2: section 5 - these processes apply equally to collaborative provision.
 Please note that there is a formal process for reviewing the viability of, and potentially suspending, programmes delivered by the Associate College Partnership – advice on this procedure should be sought from the Head of UK Partnerships.